tianao1105/Tianao_Familiar_MDDN242/README.md

 ### Tools used

-- Claude ， running as a VS Code extension
+- Claude, running as a VS Code extension

 ### How you used them

 Ongoing conversation inside VS Code across multiple sessions.
-I'd describe what I wanted — usually in Chinese, sometimes in English — and Claude would write or edit the code.
+I'd describe what I wanted, usually in Chinese, sometimes in English, and Claude would write or edit the code.
 I'd test it in the browser and give the next instruction.
 It worked more like pair programming than copy-pasting.

 ### What you used AI for

-- All the JavaScript in `sketch.js` — battle system, spells, monster variants, collectibles, KO state, XP curve, mana scaling, sound dialogue
+- All the JavaScript in `sketch.js`: battle system, spells, monster variants, collectibles, KO state, XP curve, mana scaling, sound dialogue
 - CSS for the sidebar, collectibles grid, state badges
 - HTML structure for the equipment panel and skill slots
 - Writing and editing this README